 The course will enable you to understand the unique demands that characterise the relationship between director and storyboard artist.
-You will also learn about filmic language and how it affects what is required of the storyboard artist, and be introduced to the (sometimes harsh) reality of such work along with ways of dealing with the challenges it presents.
+You will also learn about filmic language and how it affects what is required of the storyboard artist, and be introduced to the reality of such work and learn ways of dealing with the challenges it presents.

 - Storyboarding process

 By the end of this course you should be able to: